Level the playing field: accessing support and adjustments during the recruitment process.

 Recruitment processes are designed to be challenging and competitive, however for those with a disability they can be impossible if appropriate support and adjustments are not put in place.
 Not surprisingly, however, asking for this support is challenging; but if students don’t request it, they will continue to be rejected for roles that they are more than capable of doing.

-Building knowledge and understanding of the wide variety of support and adjustments that employers can provide
+- Build knowledge and an understanding of the wide variety of support and adjustments that employers can and do provide for students

 Helen’s session offered insightful knowledge borne from her wide experience of engaging with employers that will certainly add to the skills and advice of practitioners and student advisors in further and higher education. – Ian Carter – Director, National Association of Disability Practitioners